-The paper intended to start a discussion of postpositional phrases in Mari from a formal syntactic point of view.
+The paper intended to start a discussion of postpositional phrases in Mari from a formalist's point of view.
 I focused mostly on location PPs with an independent postposition and spatial cases, including dative, although the proposed analysis can easily be extended to other postpositions as well.
 After having examined the morphosyntax of PPs with pronominal and non-pronominal Ground, I showed that they have two different structures.
-Specifically, in PPs with a Ground-personal pronoun the latter is merged as a possessor of an overt or silent LOCATION nominal, while in PPs with a non-pronominal Ground the latter is merged directly in the complement position of the adpositional head, and it is dominated only by projections of the category P. I further expanded the dataset with PPs with a Ground-reflexive pronoun.
+Specifically, in PPs with a Ground-personal pronoun the latter is merged as a possessor of an overt or silent LOCATION nominal, while in PPs with a non-pronominal Ground the latter is merged directly in Comp,PP and it is dominated only by projections of the category P. I further expanded the dataset with PPs with a Ground-reflexive pronoun.
 These can be used in either one of the configurations depending on whether the reflexive is treated as a syntactically built PossP with an anaphoric possessor or as a ready-made emphatic pronoun.